RedCarpetUp/Loc8/README.md

 #### Get location with Loc8.DEFAULT

-By Using Loc8.DEFAULT library check if Google play service is aviliable, if aviliable library access location using FusedLocationProvider and if Google play service not aviliable library access location using Android default <b>Location Manager</b>
+By Using <b>Loc8.DEFAULT</b> TAG library check if Google play service is available, if available library access location using <b>FusedLocationProvider</b> and if Google play service not available library access location using Android default <b>Location Manager</b>

 ```
   Loc8 loc8 = Loc8.getInstance(mcontext, Loc8.DEFAULT);